 Description of mini-courses

-Mini-course 1: Algebraic Field Theory
+Mini-course 1: Operator Algebras and the Formulation of Quantum Field Theory

 Professor: João Carlos Alves Barata (USP)